Imouto Paradise!

-Imouto Paradise!
-Onii-chan to Go nin no Imouto no Ecchi Shimakuri na Mainichi (妹ぱらだいす! 〜お兄ちゃんと5人の妹のエッチしまくりな毎日〜, Imōto Paradaisu! 〜Onii-chan to Go nin no Imouto no Ecchi Shimakuri na Mainichi〜) is a Japanese erotic visual novel developed and published by Moonstone Cherry.
+is a Japanese erotic visual novel developed and published by Moonstone Cherry.
 Imouto Paradise! was first released on January 28, 2011, playable on Windows as a PC game.
 On July 29, 2011, M-Trix produced an Android version of Imouto Paradise!, and on September 29, 2011, the game was released as a DVDPG edition by Dennou Club.
 MangaGamer released an English language localization of the game on August 22, 2014.
 On May 31, 2013, Paradigm published a light novel and an adult manga for Imouto Paradise! serialized in the Comic Potpourri Club magazine.
 A hentai original video animation series was produced.
 Moonstone Cherry released a sequel to the first visual novel called Imouto Paradise 2.